anitha0704/InsuranceApplication/README.md

 Frontend: React.js with basic CSS

-Deployment: AWS Lambda (backend), Vercel/Render (frontend)
+Deployment: ?

 The application provides functionalities to:

-Fetch all insurance policies
+  1. Fetch all insurance policies

-Search policies by name (partial matches included)
+  2. Search policies by name (partial matches included)

-Filter policies by premium range, policy type, and coverage amount
+  3. Filter policies by premium range, policy type, and coverage amount

-Sort policies by premium (ascending/descending)
+  4. Sort policies by premium (ascending)

 Setup Instructions